March 13, 1945 - April 4, 1945

 24 guards (members of the Flossenbürg SS, the armed forces, and the Volkssturm)

-At least 72 dead.
-Between three and five prisoners died each day.
+At least 62 dead.
+Between one and seven prisoners died each day.

 The Ansbach subcamp was disbanded on April 4, 1945.
 Most of the prisoners were transferred to Flossenbürg, more than 90 were sent to the Munich-Allach subcamp attached to the Dachau concentration camp.